aditi741997/aditi741997.github.io/index.md

 <!-- <span style="font-family:'Candara Light';"> -->
 - External Reviewer for Crypto 2023 and Crypto 2024.
+- Co-organizer of Graduate CS Women's Lunch at Stanford University.
 - Designed a puzzle for ZK-Hacks III, based on the Cheon attack, that can break the security of zk-SNARKs.
 Used arkworks to develop the [puzzle](https://zkhack.dev/zkhackIII/puzzleT2.html).
 <!-- - Among Top 100 students selected from universities across Europe, Asia & the Americas to attend the Cornell, Maryland, Max Planck Pre-doctoral Research School (CMMRS), 2018.  -->
 - Co-chaired the Programmable networks session at HotNets'20.